OpenSUTD/EPD/Events/AlumniSharingSession2020/AlumniSharingSession2020.md

 # EPD Alumni Sharing Session 2020
-The EPD Alumni Sharing Session 2020 will be going online on **25/3/2020 (Wednesday), from 6.30pm to 9pm** where current EPD and freshmore students are able to ask EPD Alumni questions about life after graduation.
-This event will be held through the use of Microsoft Teams.
-For interested students, do RSVP [here](https://forms.office.com/Pages/ResponsePage.aspx?id=drd2NJDpck-5UGJImDFiPaaZscqkvmVKuDIKVv5B4edUMThNSTQyNDVKOE5FTTZISDNWMDAzUEcxRi4u).
+This year's edition is going online!
+EPD and Freshmore students will be able to interact with EPD Alumni, and know more about their experiences beyond graduation.
+This event will be held through Microsoft Teams, on March 25th (Week 9, Wednesday), from 6:30pm to 9:00pm.
+RSVP  [here](https://forms.office.com/Pages/ResponsePage.aspx?id=drd2NJDpck-5UGJImDFiPaaZscqkvmVKuDIKVv5B4edUMThNSTQyNDVKOE5FTTZISDNWMDAzUEcxRi4u).

-## Participating Alumni (Awaiting further updates)
+## Participating Alumni (More to be confirmed!)

 Name | Biography
 :------------: | -------------